Holmengrå Lighthouse

-Holmengrå Lighthouse (Holmengrå fyr) is a coastal lighthouse located in the municipality of Fedje in Vestland county, Norway.
+Holmengrå Lighthouse (Holmengrå fyr) is a coastal lighthouse located in Fedje Municipality in Vestland county, Norway.
 It sits on a tiny island in the mouth of the Fensfjorden and Fedjefjorden, near a busy shipping lane headed to the Mongstad industrial area.

 History

 The lighthouse was established in 1892.
 A radio beacon was active from 1947 to 1992.

 The lighthouse emits a white, red, or green light (depending on direction) using a 3 seconds on, 3 seconds off pattern.
 The light sits at an elevation of 35 m above sea level.
 The 10 m tall square tower is painted white, with a red lighthouse on the top.